isomerpages/mlaw-marketingshopfront/_dispute-resolution/1c-commercial-litigation.md

 As judgments of the Supreme Court of Singapore, SICC judgments will be widely enforceable around the world:

-- In common law countries and some civil law jurisdictions, enforcement will proceed without review of the merits of the case.
+- In common law countries and many civil law jurisdictions, enforcement will proceed without review of the merits of the case.

 - SICC judgments can also be registered and enforced in the Courts of countries which have reciprocal enforcement arrangements with Singapore, such as Australia, Brunei Darussalam, Hong Kong, India, Malaysia, and the United Kingdom.

 - SICC judgments may be recognised and enforced in the Courts of the states which are party to the 2005 Hague Convention on Choice of Court Agreements.
-This includes the EU member states, Denmark, Mexico and Montenegro.
+This includes the EU member states, Mexico and Montenegro.

 - To find out more, click [here](https://www.sicc.gov.sg/docs/default-source/guide-to-the-sicc/sicc-enforcement-guide-sep-2018.pdf) for the SICC enforcement guide.